PelionIoT/snap-pelion-edge/docs/kaas.md

 - A [Pelion account](https://portal.mbedcloud.com).
 - [kubectl version `1.14.3`](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
-- The pelion-edge snap installed to an ubuntu-core 16 gateway or VM and registered to your Pelion account.
+- The pelion-edge snap installed to an ubuntu-core 16 gateway or virtual machine (VM):

+      ```bash
+      $ kubectl get nodes
+      NAME                               STATUS    ROLES    AGE    VERSION
+      016f324f1753162e4903427d03c00000   Ready     <none>   7d7h
+      ```

+   Output like this will show your gateways.
+Gateways that are running are `Ready`.

+- The pelion-edge snap registered to your Pelion account.

 1. Generate an API key.